 HBA1c is a measure of long term blood sugar.
 The normal A1C level is less than 6.
 In this study, the A1C levels of some people were reduced so much they would no longer be classified as prediabetic.

-In a smaller investigation, researchers looked at the effects of 500 mg of cinnamon vs. placebo in 21 prediabetics living in Sweden.
-Despite using a higher dosage (12 g / day) these researchers did not see any change in blood sugar or A1C levels with cinnamon use.
+In a smaller investigation, researchers looked at the effects of 12 g of cinnamon a day for 12 weeks.
+Despite the higher dosage, these researchers saw no change in insulin sensitivity, blood sugar or A1C levels.
 Oddly, it was the placebo group which showed a reduction in insulin levels.
-This may be related to the placebo containing fiber.
 On the plus side, there were no liver problems reported despite the high dosage used.

 What Does This Mean?